-Date: Let's write Write two sentences about how you get to school every day •••••••
+Dat • • • • • • • • • • ••••• Let's write Write two sentences about how you get to school ex ery ( day.
 Now complete these sentences.

-My teacher comes to school by

-I go to the clinic by

-When I go to my friend's house, I

-Do you use more than one kind of transport to get to schoo What kinds of transport do other children in l?

-the class use?

-Look at this graph and then answer the questions.

-How do most of the children in this class come to school? $\frac{2}{5}$ 2
+My teacher comes to school by I go to the clinic by When I go to my friend's house, I Do you use more than one kind of transport to get t Let's talk What kinds of transport do other children in o sch nool? the class use?
+5 Look at this graph and then answer the questions.
+4 How do most of the children in this class come to school?
+2 Look at this graph and then answer the questions.
+How do most of the children in this class come to school?
 How many children come to school by car?
-Walk Ta xi Bus Car You know now that there are different kinds road transport.
-There are also different kinds of roads, for examped interests and tar roads.
-June .
-Some of the roads that join two cities are twice as wide as other roads.
-They are called highways, and because there are two lanes on each side, four vehicles can use them at the same time.
-A freeway is like a highway, but the two sides of the road are 200 separate.
-You can only go in one direction on one side of the roa on a freeway.
+I \./ II т.
+D Let's read You know now that there are different t kin Walk ds of Taxi Bus Car road transport.
+There are also different kinds of roads, for • dirt roads exai mple: brick roads and tar roads. non- and the same Some of the roads that join two cities are twice as wide as roads.
+They are called highways, and because there are to WO / THE STATE OF THE S lanes on each side, four vehicles can use them at the same A freeway is like a highway, but the two sides of the road e.

+separate.
+You can only go in one direction on one side of the road roads or tar roads?
+Which is safer - a highway or a freeway?
+Why?

 Have you ever been on a highway?
-Are most of the roads w roads or tar roads?
-Which is safer - a highway or a freeway. here you li Teacher: Sign: Date:
+Are most of the roads where you live dirt on a freeway.

+Teacher: Sign:

+Date: